modxcms/mab-recommendations/php-di-adoption.md

 # Adopt PHP-DI as Dependency Injection Container

-_Note: This recommendation is a DRAFT for consideration of the MODX Advisory Board._

 The MODX Advisory Board recommends the MODX Project adopt PHP-DI as the Dependency Injection Container for MODX Revolution 3.x.

 **Editor: Jason Coward**